 A well-maintained aquarium is not likely to ever develop an overpowering odor, as bad odors are usually caused by decomposing biological material (bio-waste) that has not been cleaned out.
 Uneaten food that is rotting underwater or excessive amounts of normal fish poop is often the culprit.
 But rotting plant material can also be to blame.
 Here are some sources of bio-waste:

 - Dead fish: The most common cause of a smelly tank is a dead fish.
 It may be several days following the death of a fish before the owner realizes something is amiss.
-It may have hidden in an out of the way corner of the aquarium and died, leeching proteins and oils that float to the surface and off-gas (evaporate).
+The fish may have hidden in an out of the way corner of the aquarium and died, leeching proteins and oils that float to the surface and off-gas (evaporate).
 Promptly locating the body and removing it should eliminate the odor.

 - Excess food: Overfeeding is another common cause of bad odors from fish tanks.
 Uneaten food falls to the bottom of the tank, where it promotes an overgrowth of bacterial colonies.
 As the bacteria grow exponentially, they release waste gasses that have a foul odor.